Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/decision-is-allowed-split-dismissed-lpa.content.md

 # Appeal decision

-A decision has been made on this appeal.
+We have made a decision on this appeal.

 [Sign in to our service]({{front_office_url}}/manage-appeals/{{appeal_reference_number}}) to view the decision letter dated {{decision_date}}.

-The appellant has been informed of the decision.
+We have also informed the appellant of the decision.

 # The Planning Inspectorate’s role

 The Planning Inspectorate cannot change or revoke the decision.
-Only the High Court can change this decision.
+You can [challenge the decision in the High Court](https://www.gov.uk/appeal-planning-decision/if-you-think-the-appeal-decision-is-legally-incorrect) if you think the Planning Inspectorate made a legal mistake.

 # Feedback